harness-community/field-workshops/se-workshop-devsecops/instruqt-track/05-integrating-security/assignment.md

 <hr class="cyan">
 <br><br>

-## Now let's add Harness Built-in Scanners
+## Now let's add Harness Open Source Scanners
 Harness offers robust and versatile solutions tailored to meet the stringent demands of even the most discerning security professionals.

 > Go back to the **Harness** `Pipeline Studio` by clicking the **Edit Pipeline** button \